daysiSchmadtke/INDIVIDUAL-PROJECT-sorting-hat/README.md

 -Expanding the form to include five questions and based on the responses assigning a House was very exciting.
 It was only five questions, each with different point values, extracted it from the DOM with the .value and parseInt() methods.
 Then I created 4 breakpoints to represent the houses, students with low points got Slytherin and those with the highest points got Gryffindor, no bias there.

+-Learnt a lot about googling and troubleshooting problems and ideas.

 Contributors: